generation-software/graph-database-loader/README.md

 [![GitHub Workflow Status][GitHub Workflow Status badge]][GitHub Workflow Status URL] [![Apache License badge]][Apache License URL]

-Wilhelm Data Loader is a data pipeline that reads  [wilhelmlang.com]'s vocabulary data from supported data sources and loads them into graph databases
+Wilhelm Data Loader is a bundle of data pipeline that reads [wilhelmlang.com]'s vocabulary from supported data sources and loads them into graph databases

 Some features can be reused as SDK which can be installed via